StarRocks/starrocks/docs/en/administration/FE_configuration.md

 #### enable_fast_schema_evolution

-- **Default**: TRUE
+- **Default**: FALSE
 - **Description**: Whether to enable fast schema evolution for all tables within the StarRocks cluster.
-Valid values are `TRUE` (default) and `FALSE`.
+Valid values are `TRUE` and `FALSE` (default).
 Enabling fast schema evolution can increase the speed of schema changes and reduce resource usage when columns are added or dropped.
   > **NOTE**
   >
   > - StarRocks shared-data clusters do not support this parameter.